philtoms/rock-paper-scissors/README.md

 But the computer is foxy.
 It's going to play a waiting game.
 If it holds its nerve and 'sees' your strike before the timeout, its going to win!!

-There is nothing stopping you play the same strategy.
-If you have nerves of steel and whiplash reactions you can beet that computer every time!
+There is nothing stopping you playing the same strategy.
+If you have nerves of steel and whiplash reactions you can beat that computer every time!
 That at least explains key mappings :)

 ### Design rationale